Sanket5358/Project3_SocketCAN_DBC/README.md

 ===============================================
-25. Signal Monitoring Dashboard

-The dashboard provides a human-readable representation of the CAN network.

-It displays:

-Vehicle Speed
-Engine RPM
-Coolant Temperature
-Fuel Level
-Battery Voltage
-Ambient Temperature
+25. DBC Decoding

+The decoding process is:

+CAN Frame
+    ↓
+CAN ID
+    ↓
+DBC Message
+    ↓
-26. DBC Modification Challenge
+DBC Signal

-The assignment requires modifying one DBC signal definition.

-Possible modifications include:
+    ↓
+Raw Signal Value
+    ↓
 Scaling
+    ↓
 Offset
+    ↓
+Engineering Value

+This allows the dashboard to display human-readable vehicle information.

+26. DBC Modification

+One of the project challenges is to modify a DBC signal definition.

+Possible parameters include:

+Scaling
+Offset
 Unit
 Signal length

-The same raw CAN data can produce a different displayed engineering value if the DBC definition is changed.
+The same raw CAN data can produce a different engineering value if the DBC definition is changed.

 Same Raw CAN Frame
         ↓